Appearance

 - uri: "fs://output/**"

 Limitation: Subdirectory patterns are not supported.
-You can only specify top-level directories like fs://input/**
+You can only specify top-level directories like fs://input/**.
+Patterns like fs://input/abcd/** will not work.

 Note: Most plugins don't need storage access.